 In Summer 2011 , Garrett’s long-awaited third book, I HEARD THE SIRENS SCREAM: How Americans Responded to the 9/11 and Anthrax Attacks, was published in time for the 10th Anniversary of 9/11 by Amazon as an e-book.

 In 2004, Laurie Garrett left Newsday to join the think tank staff of the Council on Foreign Relations in New York.
-She now runs the Council’s Global Health Program, and serves as the Senior Fellow for Global Health.
+She created the Council on Foreign Relation's Global Health Program, where she served as Senior Fellow for Global Health from 2004-2017.
 Garrett has written several reports and articles including: HIV and National Security: Where are the Links?, A Council Report (Council on Foreign Relations Press, 2005), "The Next Pandemic?"
 (Foreign Affairs, July/August 2005), "The Lessons of HIV/AIDS" (Foreign Affairs, July/August 2005), "The Challenge of Global Health" (Foreign Affairs, January/February 2007), The Future of Foreign Assistance Amid Global Economic and Financial Crisis, A Council on Foreign Relations Action Plan (2009), and CastroCare in Crisis (Foreign Affairs July/August 2010).
 Learn more about Laurie's work at CFR on their website.